tinobragaa/eire-settlers/README.md

 - As a User, I want to have the option to enable and use dark mode in the application so that I can reduce eye strain and enhance readability in low-light environments.

 ## Design

-The website design adopts a friendly and pastel color scheme, strategically chosen to evoke a sense of warmth and approachability.
-Drawing from the principles of color psychology, our palette incorporates soft hues such as green, bege, blue, and turquoise.
-These pastel tones are known for their calming and uplifting effects, creating a visually pleasing environment that promotes a positive user experience.
+The project's design was inspired and created to envelop users in a friendly and inviting atmosphere, carefully selecting pastel hues to evoke warmth and approachability.
+Drawing from color psychology principles, soft tones like green, beige, blue, and turquoise were chosen for their calming and uplifting effects, ensuring a positive user experience.
+To convey credibility and refinement, the Protest Strike and Titillium fonts were meticulously selected, striking a balance between elegance and seriousness.
+This thoughtful combination instills confidence and reliability in users, fostering trust and engagement from the moment they land on the website.

 ### Typography
 Introducing a refined and trustworthy aesthetic, I chose the Protest Strike and Titillium fonts to convey elegance and credibility.
 Titillium exudes a subtle sophistication with its clean lines and balanced proportions, while Protest Strike adds a touch of gravitas with its sturdy and authoritative appearance.
 This carefully curated combination strikes a harmonious balance between elegance and seriousness, instilling confidence and reliability in the users.